-Food to Go Association pledges to raise £25k to fund nursing hours for new charity partner
+Food to Go Association pledges to raise £25K to fund nursing hours for new charity partner

 “The work of Friends of the Cancer Centre is extensive, but at the heart of what we do are our nurses.
 However, their vital work is only made possible thanks to the support of the public and organisations like the NI Food to Go Association, who go above and beyond to raise money for the charity.

-“We are really looking forward to working with the team and seeing the incredible difference this partnership will make to the lives of local people.”

-The inaugural NI Food to Go Awards were launched in April, and will take place on the 19th November 2024, providing a huge opportunity for fundraising on the night.
+The inaugural NI Food to Go Awards were launched in April, and will take place on November 19, providing a huge opportunity for fundraising on the night.

 “I have no doubt our association members, partners, colleagues and board members will all get on board and support our targets to help fund the critical care provided by Friends of the Cancer Centre.”